s12v/wait4port/README.md

 # wait4port

-Wait for an open port with 60 seconds timeout
+Wait for an open port with 60 seconds timeout.
+Uses `curl` for http/https and `nc` for arbitrary TCP and UDP connections.

 ## Usage